RobbyCBennett/VSCodeTerminalMacros/README.md

 # Terminal Macros

-*Use the terminal without using the terminal.*
+*Use the terminal without using the terminal*

 ## Add Your Commands